The Entropic Signature of Class Speciation in Diffusion Models: Preliminaries

-Since our interest is in how much information about a variable is preserved as the diffusion process evolves, a central object is the \emph{conditional entropy}:
+which has a discrete counterpart, the \textit{Shannon} entropy, which we denote using $H$.
+As we are interested in how much information about a latent variable is preserved as the diffusion process evolves, a central object is the \emph{conditional entropy}:

+which in our case becomes a mixed entropy (discrete in the latent variable, continuous in the state random variable).
 The conditional entropy quantifies the remaining uncertainty about $Y$ given knowledge of $X$.
 When applied to diffusion trajectories, it captures how uncertainty about the underlying data or conditioning variable evolves as noise is added or removed.